chef/automate/components/docs-chef-io/content/automate/ha-aws-deployment-prerequisites.md

 - **On Bastion Machine:**
   - We need a local user `hab` and local group `hab` linked together to complete the deployment process successfully.
   - If they are unavailable, the SSH user should have privileges to create local users and groups so that the deployment process can create the required local user `hab` and local group `hab`.
   - We only support local Linux users and groups for Installation flow.
-We don't support AD managed users in nodes.
+We don't support AD or LDAP managed users in nodes.
 - The SElinux config should either be disabled or permissive in the AMI Image used for deployment in config.

 ### Storage Space for Bastion